 This article has links to products and services we love, which we may make commission from.

-Searching for the best Christmas dinner in Edinburgh options for Xmas Day lunch or a festive day out?
-This delicious guide details Christmas menus at popular and local restaurants in Edinburgh’s City Centre and suburbs which includes 5 star dining and casual pub settings.
-It is advised to book as soon as you decide to dine out in December, Christmas Day (25th December) reservations tend to be be fully booked by mid-October.
+Are you searching for the best Christmas dinner in Edinburgh, including options for Xmas Day lunch or a festive day out?
+This delicious guide details Christmas menus at popular and local restaurants in Edinburgh’s City Centre and suburbs, which includes 5-star dining and casual pub settings.
+You are advised to book as soon as you decide to dine out in December.
+Christmas Day (25th December) reservations tend to be fully booked by mid-October.

-You may also like: Festive things to in Edinburgh this winter, the most Christmassy hotels, where to see the best Xmas lights and decor.
+You may also like these: Festive things to do in Edinburgh this winter, the most Christmassy hotels, and where to see the best Christmas lights and decor.

 Best Christmas Dinner in Edinburgh City Centre